MicrosoftDocs/Advertising-docs/BingAds/bulk-service/account-structured-snippet-ad-extension.md

 ---
 # Account Structured Snippet Ad Extension
 Defines an association record between an [Account](../bulk-service/account.md) and a [Structured Snippet Ad Extension](../bulk-service/structured-snippet-ad-extension.md) that can be uploaded and downloaded in a bulk file.
 To upload or download the account or structured snippet ad extension, use the [Account](../bulk-service/account.md) or [Structured Snippet Ad Extension](../bulk-service/structured-snippet-ad-extension.md) record.

-> [!NOTE]
-> Not everyone has this feature yet.
-If you don’t, don’t worry.
-It’s coming soon.

 ## <a name="entitydata"></a>Attribute Fields in the Bulk File
 For a *Account Structured Snippet Ad Extension* record, the following attribute fields are available in the [Bulk File Schema](../bulk-service/bulk-file-schema.md).